ghellriegel/Gateway_Services-Customer-and-Account/Customer Services Suite/Bank API/README.md

 #### Release version 1.0

-## About the Bank API service
+## About the Bank API

-Inland Revenue has a suite of digital services available for consumption by our service providers that supports efficient, electronic business interactions with Inland Revenue.
-The Bank Service API described in this build pack document provides current customer information as held by Inland Revenue.
+The bank account API enables the creating and deleting of the refund bank account for an identified customer’s account.
+It is one of seven APIs that together make up the customer services suite.

->**NOTE:** The Bank API Service is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 or JWT token.
+>**NOTE:** The Bank API is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 or JWT token.

 ## Key documentation
 * View and download the [Bank API YAML](Bank%202020-09-28.yaml)